 The first, classic definition of a recession is when an economy’s inflation-adjusted GDP has declined for two quarters or more.
 (It’s important to adjust for inflation in this measure, otherwise rising prices could create an artificial impression of prosperity.)
 Analysts and journalists often use this definition for its clarity.

 It’s important to note that recessions are not measured by performance of the stock market.
 This is because the stock market is only one aspect of the economy.
 It measures investment of, access to, and performance by capital.
-In other words, how easily can businesses get investment, and how do those investors fare?
+In other words, how easily can businesses get investment, and how do those investors fare.

-In fact, most economists argue that in recent decades the stock market has become an increasingly weak measure of overall economic performance, as its gains and losses have correlated poorly with overall prosperity among consumers.
+In fact, many economists argue that in recent decades the stock market has become an increasingly weak measure of overall economic performance, as its gains and losses have correlated poorly with overall prosperity among consumers.

 What Is a Depression?